KULeuven-Diepenbeek/appdev-course/content/android/data-storage.md

     // only for Mac M1 users: kapt("org.xerial:sqlite-jdbc:3.34.0")
 }
 ```

+Note that `room_version` is subject to change---consult the above Jetpack URL to grab the latest version!

 {{% notice warning %}}
 Mac M1 users might be greeted with weird build-time exceptions, with underlying caused by `No native library is found for os.name=Mac and os.arch=aarch64.` In that case, add another kapt dependency: `kapt("org.xerial:sqlite-jdbc:3.34.0")`.